 Adding one more thing to your plate can be overwhelming.
 Here are three great tools you may want to try out in order to streamline your professional branding.

 If you manage more than one Twitter account or just want to schedule posts to simplify your social activity, then TweetDeck might be a helpful tool for you.
 You can schedule Tweets, monitor your account, and set up notification alerts to stay in the loop.
 This is a free app that is created by Twitter for users like you.
 It can even be used as a web app, desktop app, and more.

 With both free and paid options, Hashtagify is an advanced tool that will help you find relevant hashtags.
 If you are looking for more advanced options, Hashtagify gets pricy fast ($30+/month for a personal account).
 You can also try RiteTag, TweetReach, and Tagboard to find out which free (or paid) option works best for you.

 If you are trying to see what works and what doesn’t, Twitonomy will offer some helpful insight.
 The analytics part of the tool will show graphs that break down your activity and engagement levels.
 You will even have access to analytics about your followers with this free Twitter tool.

-Want to learn more about earning a degree in Digital Marketing and Social Media through Johnson & Wales University’s College of Online Education?
+Want to learn more about earning a degree in Digital Marketing and Social Media through Johnson & Wales University?
 For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected].